 - Overall classroom performance: Trainees are evaluated based upon their ability to manage a class and to deliver rigorous, aims-driven instruction.

 - Teamwork and responsibility: The best teachers are outstanding professionals, thus residents are also evaluated on how well they uphold all of the non-teaching responsibilities that are essential to creating a strong school culture.

 Earning the M.E.T.
 Degree

 Recipients of the M.E.T. degree will receive their degree after the completion of their first year of full-time teaching.
-Degrees are only conferred after earning a passing grade on weekly action plans and reflections, as well as concretely demonstrating effective teaching.
+Degrees are only conferred after earning a passing grade on year 2 coursework, as well as concretely demonstrating effective teaching.
 Teaching effectiveness is assessed using a combination of principal evaluations, student survey data, student achievement data, and data from external evaluators.

 Teachers who don’t hit the criteria may try again the following year.